geekscrapy/binGraph/README.md

 optional arguments:
   -h, --help            show this help message and exit -f malware.exe [malware.exe ...], --file malware.exe [malware.exe ...]
                         Give me a graph of this file.
+Provide a list of files with the "@files.txt" syntax (for example from a `find` command).
 See - if this is the only argument specified.
   -r, --recurse         If --file is a directory, add files recursively
   -                     *** Required if --file or -f is the only argument given before a graph type is provided (it's greedy!).